11notes/docker-registry-proxy/README.md

 # Alpine :: Docker Registry (proxy)
 ![size](https://img.shields.io/docker/image-size/11notes/registry-proxy/2.8.3?color=0eb305) ![version](https://img.shields.io/docker/v/11notes/registry-proxy?color=eb7a09) ![pulls](https://img.shields.io/docker/pulls/11notes/registry-proxy?color=2b75d6) ![activity](https://img.shields.io/github/commit-activity/m/11notes/docker-registry-proxy?color=c91cb8) ![commit-last](https://img.shields.io/github/last-commit/11notes/docker-registry-proxy?color=c91cb8)

-Run a Docker registry as a proxy based on Alpine Linux.
+Run Docker Registry Proxy based on Alpine Linux.
 Small, lightweight, secure and fast 🏔️

-## Use Case
+## Description
 With this image all your offline docker nodes can still request and pull all images available at hub.docker.com.
 Simply put this image behind your favourite reverse HTTPS proxy and point all nodes via `/etc/docker/daemon.json >> "registry-mirrors": ["https://docker.domain.com"]` to this proxy.
 Your offline docker nodes can now successfully pull all public images available.
 Registry mirrors can be daisy chained, so that the first mirror will pull and hold all public images, and the next mirror would be a private one.

 ## Volumes